harveynick/harveynick.github.com/_posts/2011-07-18-the-sound-of-one-hand-clapping.markdown

 [Shamus Young]: http://www.shamusyoung.com/twentysidedtale/?p=11874
 [Michael Goodfellow]: http://www.sea-of-memes.com/

-RIP Cath / Kath Johnson\*
+RIP Cath / Kath Johnson[^1]

-\* Funny story about my Nan: no one is 100% sure of what her first name actually was.
+[^1]: Funny story about my Nan: no one is 100% sure of what her first name actually was.